ably-labs/sms-in-the-browser/README.md

 }
 ```

 The `useChannel` Hook returns both the current Ably channel and the Ably SDK for the calling code to use to send messages.
-This hook encapsulates Ably pub/sub for React functional components in one place, so we don't need to worry about it elsewhere, and the code that uses it can just process the messages it receives.
+This hook encapsulates Ably pub/sub for React functional components in one place, so we don't need to worry about it elsewhere, and the code that uses it can process the messages it receives.

 ### Making Everything Look Beautiful With Module CSS - `SmsComponent.module.css`

-You might have noticed when writing the chat component that `Next.js` has some compiler enforced conventions that dictate where you keep your CSS and how to import it.
+When writing the chat component, you might have noticed that `Next.js` has some compiler enforced conventions that dictate where you keep your CSS and how to import it.
 For this app, we will create a CSS file with the same name as the `.jsx` file, just with the extensions `.module.css`.
-We do this to keep management of the components easier, if in the future we want to delete this component it is nice and simple to also remove its CSS.
+We do this to keep the management of the components easier.
+If we want to delete this component in the future, it is nice and simple to also remove its CSS.
 Once created, it can be imported into the component:

 ```js
 import styles from './SmsComponent.module.css';